REPORTING OF ADVERSE REACTIONS TO MEDICINAL PRODUCTS

 Every submitted report is important for the monitoring of medicinal product safety.
 Please report any suspicion that you or your patient may be experiencing an adverse reaction which might be related to a medicinal product.

 How to report a suspected adverse drug reaction

 MARKETING AUTHORISATION HOLDER

 With the launch of new EudraVigilance System on 22 November 2017, Marketing authorisation holder (MAH) should report ICSRs in line with the simplified reporting rules to EudraVigilance database only.
-There is no longer the need to test the reporting with JAZMP.
 For further details on the launch of new EudraVigilance System please see the JAZMP press release.

 Serious ADRs – 15 days

 The list of local literature to be reviewed by MAH for the reporting of literature cases